chengdada123/Proxmox-VE-for-WHMCS/README.md

 > Do NOT set less restrictive permissions.
 The above is designed for interim security.
 >
 > **However, if you wish for proper security: wait for VNC to be further improved.**
+>
+> Note: Custom WHMCS locations like /clients/ are not yet VNC-supported. #114

 ### Important info about Console Access